faspay-team/faspay-sendme-java-v2/README.md

-Added new file SendmeConfig.properties (get file from dir "src") to root directory project for setting host and credential or Existing in the SendMe.CredentialData.Credential.class. credential will sent to your email from faspay.
+Added new file SendmeConfig.properties (get file from dir "src") to root directory project for setting host and credential or Existing in the SendMe.CredentialData.Credential.class.

+Credential will sent to your email from faspay.
 Please contact Administrator Faspay to create the required credentials.

 ## Installation